Callek/slideshows/PITCHME.md

    - If the decision task is run via cron (via target task method) |

 +++
+#### 'Optimized' task set:

+- After you grab the cake mix, you look at its ingredients list: |
+  - Eggs |
+  - Frosting |
+  - Buttermilk |
+- You have frosting at home, from the last time you shopped. |
+- You add Eggs to your list and go grab some. |
+- You think you have buttermilk at home so you don't worry about it. |

++++
-*Optimized* task set:
+#### 'Optimized' task set:

-- When you are in the grocery store, after you pick up the cake mix, you see that you need to buy eggs and frosting for your cake.
-So you pick those up as well, even though they were not on your shopping list.
-You also realize it called for buttermilk, but you think you have some at home already, so you omit buying it. |
 - The optimized task set works similarly. |
--- It will make sure all its dependencies are selected (builds needed for the selected tests get run) |
+  - It will make sure all its dependencies are selected (builds needed for the selected tests get run) |
+    - In the grocery example this was the eggs. |
--- It will also try and avoid doing unnecessary work, for example it will avoid running docker-worker tasks if there was already a known one that succeeded.
+  - It will also try and avoid doing unnecessary work, for example it will avoid running docker-worker tasks if there was already a known one that succeeded. |

-Notes:
+    - In the grocery example this was the frosting. |

+Note:
  - When you are in the grocery store, after you pick up the cake mix, you see that you need to buy eggs and frosting for your cake.
 So you pick those up as well, even though they were not on your shopping list.
 You also realize it called for buttermilk, but you think you have some at home already, so you omit buying it.

 +++

-*Morphed* task set:
+#### 'Morphed' task set:

 - This is the final set of what will be submitted
 - Morphing consists of minor changes to the structure of the taskgraph that does not alter its actual meaning